Megleno-Romanian language

-Megleno-Romanian (known as vlăhește by its speakers and Megleno-Romanian or Meglenitic and sometimes Moglenitic or Meglinitic by linguists) is a Balkan Romance language, similar to Aromanian.
+Megleno-Romanian (known as vlăhește by its speakers, and Megleno-Romanian or Meglenitic and sometimes Moglenitic or Meglinitic by linguists) is an Eastern Romance language, similar to Aromanian.
 It is spoken by the Megleno-Romanians in a few villages in the Moglena region that spans the border between the Greek region of Macedonia and North Macedonia.
 It is also spoken by emigrants from these villages and their descendants in Romania, in Turkey by a small Muslim group, and in Serbia.
 It is considered an endangered language.

 Classification

 Megleno-Romanian is a member of the family of Romance languages.
 More specifically, it is an Eastern Romance language, a language formed after the retreat of the Roman Empire from the Balkans.
 Due to the fact that it is spoken by very few people and because of its similarities with the Aromanian, modern Romanian and Istro-Romanian languages, some linguists consider it to be an intermediary between Romanian and Aromanian, often being considered either a dialect of Romanian, a dialect of Aromanian, or an independent language.
 It is closer to standard Romanian than the Aromanian language, suggesting that it split from Common Romanian later than Aromanian.
 Megleno-Romanian has been strongly influenced by the neighbouring South Slavic varieties.